albertattard/java-boot-camp/02 - Data Types.md

 Based on the above image, we see that
 1. The `main()` method called method `a()`, which in turn called method `b()`, which called method `c()`.
-1. The size of *Java stack* entry for each method depends on the number of variables each method contains.
+1. The size of *Java stack* entry of each method depends on the number of variables each method contains.
 It is clear that method `b()` is quite big when compared with the others.
 This means that method `b()` has lots of variables.
 1. Method `c()` is the current active method.
 Java is currently executing this method.
 The method at the top of the *Java stack*, is the active method.

 Java has [two types of variables](https://docs.oracle.com/javase/specs/jls/se14/html/jls-4.html#jls-4.12)
 1. [primitive types](https://docs.oracle.com/javase/specs/jls/se14/html/jls-4.html#jls-4.12.1)
 1. [reference types (also referred to as objects)](https://docs.oracle.com/javase/specs/jls/se14/html/jls-4.html#jls-4.12.2)

-The primitives variables are stored in the *Java stack*.
+The primitive type variables are stored in the *Java stack*.
 Consider the following variable.

 ```java
 int a = 7;